Next Start

-Mechanic Skills: Top 7 Skills for Future Auto Technicians
+Mechanic Skills: Top 7 Skills for Aspiring Auto Technicians

-Did you grow up tinkering on cars?
+Did you grow up tinkering with cars?
 Are you the first one your friends and family call on when something is in need of repair?
 You might make an excellent automotive technician.

 If this is a career path you’re starting to consider, you’re likely asking, “What skills do you need to be a mechanic?”
-Keep reading to learn all about how to become an auto technician and the top skills employers look for when hiring new talent.1
+Keep reading to learn all about how to become an auto technician and the top mechanic skills employers look for when hiring new talent.

 Automotive technicians, also known as mechanics, diagnose, maintain, inspect and repair cars, trucks and other vehicles.
 They keep the vehicles we rely on every day up and running and are the ones we go to when they break down.

-In order to become an auto technician, you will most likely need to complete a training program, like Universal Technical Institute’s 51-week Automotive Technology program, to learn the fundamentals of how today’s vehicles run.
+In order to gain the mechanics skills employers value, you will most likely need to complete a training program, like Universal Technical Institute’s 51-week Automotive Technology program, to learn the fundamentals of how today’s vehicles run.1

-In some cases, this knowledge can be gained through on-the-job experience, but a trade school like UTI is designed to provide you with a focused, hands-on education that can help you jump-start your career in the industry.2 You may even be able to complete your program in less than a year.
+In some cases, this knowledge can be gained through on-the-job experience, but a trade school like UTI is designed to provide you with a focused, hands-on education that can help you jump-start a career in the industry.18 You may even be able to complete your program in less than a year.7

-Auto mechanic education requirements can vary based on the employer.
-According to Mark Malizzi, Service Director for Fred Beans Ford of Boyertown, having some kind of automotive training is essential to succeeding in this industry.
-He recommends taking a high school vocational program if it’s available to you, and then going on to complete a training program at a school like UTI.
+Auto mechanic skill requirements can vary based on the employer.
+According to Mark Malizzi, service director for Fred Beans Ford of Boyertown, having some kind of automotive training is essential to succeeding in this industry.
+He recommends taking a high school vocational program if it’s available to you and then going on to complete a training program at a school like UTI.

-While everyone’s path is different, here are the steps that automotive technicians commonly take when starting their career:
+While everyone’s path is different, here are the steps that automotive technicians commonly take when starting their careers:

-2. Enroll in a vocational high school program (if accessible to you)
+2. Enroll in a vocational high school program (if accessible).

-6. Advance in the workforce (some technicians go on to become service managers, master techs or even open their own shop)
+6. Advance in the workforce (some technicians go on to become service managers, master techs or even open their own shop).77

 Adaptability